atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

     ```
     The `-l` option makes the bridge to listen for TCP connection on port 7447.

-  - our zenoh teleop application must be configured to connect to the public IP and port of the bridge.
+  - Our zenoh teleop application must be configured to connect to the public IP and port of the bridge.
     In Python, this is done adding a `"peer"` configuration when initializing the API:
     ```python
     # note: replace "123.4.5.6" with your public IP in here: